Stage 4 is the most severe stage of cancer, with the highest risk of mortality. However, many factors affect a person’s life expectancy.

 - information centers

-They also provide online networks, apps, and communities to support people with cancer and those around them.
+They also provide online networks and apps for people with cancer, caregivers, and loved ones.

 Learn more about coping with a cancer diagnosis and finding dedicated support here.